skypjack/entt/docs/md/entity.md

 [`Cereal C++`](https://uscilab.github.io/cereal/) under the hood, mainly because I wanted to learn how it works at the time I was writing the code.

-The code is not production-ready and it isn't neither the only nor (probably) the best way to do it.
-However, feel free to use it at your own risk.
+The code **isn't** production-ready and it isn't neither the only nor (probably) the best way to do it.
+However, feel free to use it at your own risk.<br/>
 The basic idea is to store everything in a group of queues in memory, then bring everything back to the registry with different loaders.